 If you’re a U.S. taxpayer with foreign financial accounts or assets, staying on top of filing requirements under the Foreign Account Tax Compliance Act (F-A-T-C-A) and Foreign Bank and Financial Accounts Report (F-B-A-R) is critical.
-Understanding the due dates, thresholds, and the reasons behind these reports can save you from hefty penalties.
+Understanding the due dates, Key Deadlines, thresholds, and the reasons behind these reports can save you from hefty penalties.

 Understanding the Requirements